s9e/TextFormatter/docs/Plugins/Litedown/Syntax.md

 ### Inline code

 Any text between two markers of same length, entirely composed of backticks <code>&#96;</code> and neither preceded or followed by a backtick.
 Leading and trailing whitespace is removed.
+The backslash does not escape characters inside of a code span.

 ```md
 Single `print("``")` or double ``print("`")``